sidarayteli/M2-EmbSys/Project/4_TestPlanAndOutput/README.md

  Ficture b

 ### Explaination
 In the project smart irrigation system Arduino UNO is used as controlling unit.
 In above ficture 'b': DHT11 is used to measure environent temperature and humidity.
 Here relay is used to control the dc motor.
-Green led gets on whenever the system is on for irrigation and the red led is on whenever the system is off.
+Green led gets on Whenever the system is on for irrigation and the red led is on whenever the system is off.